rinigus/tbuilder/README.md

   have to install `make` into that shell as `make` is not installed by default in Application SDK.
 For that, login as root and run `zypper in make`.

+## Caches

+To speed up the builds, there are several caches used:

+- `build/target/cache.yaml` Lists present and missing build requirements in the target itself.
+If you change the target, such as add new repositories, please remove this cache to get all requirements checked again.

+- `cache_rpm.yaml` RPMs that are built in the project and were found to be installable in the target.
+It is assumed that if it was possible to install an RPM in the target once, it is possible to do so later as well.
+This allows to skip the corresponding check later in the build sequence.
+If for some reason you think that this condition is not satisfied after your updates, remove that cache and let TBuilder to regenerate it.